 Lasercut matte board

 This piece was also made in lasercut matte board designed for hanging in a window to take advantage of natural light.
-The background can be seen through the image, creating a layered effect depending on the viewer's eye focal point.
+(See images at end.)
+The background can be seen through the image, creating a layered effect depending on the viewer's focal point.